-NRS 284.[] Policy concerning sex- or gender-based harassment.
+NRS 284...
+Policy concerning sex- or gender-based harassment.

-Sex- or gender-based harassment violates the policy of this state and is a form of unlawful discrimination based on sex under state and federal law.
-Employees shall not engage in sex- and gender-based harassment against an employee, an applicant for employment, or any other person in the workplace, and managerial and supervisory employees shall work to prevent and correct sex- or gender-based harassment that may occur under their control.
+"Sex or gender-based harassment violates the policy of this State and is a form of unlawful discrimination based on sex under state and federal law.
+Employees shall not engage in sexual harassment against an employee, an applicant for employment, or any other person in the workplace, and managerial and supervisory employees shall work to prevent and correct sex- or gender-based harassment that may occur under their control."